omid-m-1/assignment2/README.md

 ## Usage

-To train LeNet with CUDA kernel run: `ptrhon main.py --kernel Custom` command.
-The --kernel flag is Custom for cuda or PyTorch for torch layers.
+To train LeNet with CUDA kernel: `ptrhon main.py --kernel Custom` command. --kernel flag can be Custom or PyTorch.

 For compiling the kernel, enter the following command in the `longformer_util/deep-codegen` directory:
 ```bash